tinnyzaz/PostSearch/README.md

 # PostSearch
-A simple Python application to search through your old
+A simple Python application to search through your old tweets and posts.

 # About